kamranahmedse/developer-roadmap/src/data/roadmaps/backend/backend.md

   width: 968
   height: 3500
 schema:
-  headline: 'Backend Developer Roadmap: What is Backend Development?'
+  headline: 'Backend Developer Roadmap'
   description: 'Learn what backend development is, what backend developers do and how to become one using our community-driven roadmap.'
   imageUrl: 'https://roadmap.sh/roadmaps/backend.png'
   datePublished: '2023-01-05'
   dateModified: '2023-09-16'
 seo:
-  title: 'Backend Developer Roadmap: What is Backend Development?'
+  title: 'Backend Developer Roadmap - roadmap.sh'
-  description: 'Learn what backend development is, what backend developers do and how to become one using our community-driven roadmap.'
+  description: 'Learn what backend development is, what backend developers do and how to become one using our community-driven Backend roadmap.'
   keywords:
-    - 'backend roadmap 2024'
+    - 'backend roadmap 2025'
-    - 'backend developer roadmap 2024'
+    - 'backend developer roadmap 2025'
     - 'guide to becoming a developer'
     - 'guide to becoming a backend developer'
     - 'backend roadmap'